Supporting Their UCAS Application

 Understanding the UCAS Tariff

-The UCAS Tariff allocates a points value to your son's, daughter’s or young person's post-16 qualifications.
+The UCAS Tariff allocates a points value to post-16 qualifications.

 March to September

-UCAS will be hosting a series of Higher Education Fairs.
-These events give our prospective students a chance to meet representative staff and students from NTU and ask questions to find out more about university life.
-Prospectuses and a range of other brochures and leaflets will be available, to take away.
-We have put together a list of questions that you son, daughter or young person should be thinking about when attending a UCAS exhibition.
+UCAS will be hosting a series of higher education exhibitions across the UK.
+These events give prospective students a chance to meet staff and students from NTU and ask questions to find out more about university life.
+Our Thinking About Going to University page will give your young person some questions to consider when attending a UCAS exhibition.

 October to December

 It’s open day season.
-These a great opportunity for your son, daughter or young person to visit universities, tour campuses, talk to subject specialists, and attend lectures and talks on the courses that they’re interested in.
-It’s also important to get a feel for the city that the university is located in so make sure to have a wonder around while you are visiting.
+Open days are a great opportunity to visit universities, tour campuses, talk to subject specialists, and attend talks on the courses that they’re interested in.
+It’s also a great way to get a feel for the city that the university is located in.

-It’s the UCAS applicant deadline – try to make sure that your son or daughter knows the key dates, and that their application’s in order.
+The UCAS equal consideration deadline for applications – try to make sure that they know this key date, and that their application is in order.

-If we offer your son, daughter or young person an interview, our application advice section is a must-read – here, they’ll find tips on preparing for their interview, and knowing what to expect.
+If they are offered an interview, our application advice section is a must-read for tips on preparing for their interview what to expect.

 February and March

-At this point, they should also confirm their funding arrangements, with the Student Loans Company.
-They’ll need to apply for a loan to cover their tuition fees, and potentially their living costs.
-They should check to see if they’re eligible for any NTU-funded scholarships, or bursaries, too.
+At this point, they should also begin to arrange their funding with the Student Loans Company.
+They’ll need to apply for a loan to cover their tuition fees and living costs.
+They can also check to see if they’re eligible for any NTU-funded scholarships or bursaries.

-Clearing and Adjustment opens at NTU in early July.
-If your son, daughter or young person has their results already, they can get in touch with our Admissions team to discuss vacancies.
+Clearing opens at NTU in early July.
+If they have had their results already, they can get in touch with our Admissions team to discuss course availability.

-It’s A-level results day on Thursday 13 August 2020.
-If your son, daughter or young person hasn’t quite got the grades they expected, get in touch with our Clearing team to discuss their options.
+It’s A-level results day on Thursday 18 August 2022.
+If they haven’t quite got the grades they expected, they should get in touch with our Clearing team to discuss their options.
 Find out how you can support them on A-level results day.

-We’ll quickly send out enrolment, induction and Welcome Week information to those who've confirmed their place, along with details on how to complete their DBS and FTP checks if applicable to their course.
+We’ll send out enrolment, induction and Welcome information to those who've confirmed their place, along with details on how to complete their DBS and FTP checks if applicable to their course.

-Here’s a summary of what your son, daughter or young person can expect to hear from us, across the stages of their application.
+Here’s a summary of what your young person can expect to receive from us across the stages of their application.

-If they’ve already provided their details to us, they’ll join NTU’s mailing list.
-Our emails and letters are a great way to keep in touch, and up to date – they include news stories, offers, and invitations to our open days.
-Try to make sure that your son's, daughter’s or young person's contact details are up to date with UCAS.
+If they’ve already provided their details to us, they’ll join our mailing list.
+Our emails and letters are a great way to stay in touch and receive application advice, invites to our open days, and hear about what it’s like to study at NTU.

 Once they’ve submitted their application to NTU, we’ll confirm receipt of it and try to respond within 10 working days.
-We’ll also get back in touch by email, if we need to ask them for any more personal details and further evidence or invite them to an interview.
+We’ll also get back in touch by email if we need to ask them for any more personal details and further evidence or invite them to an interview.

-As the UCAS deadline approaches, we’ll send your son, daughter or young person a courtesy reminder – at a busy time, this ensures that they reply to our offer.
+As the UCAS deadline for responding to offers approaches, we’ll send them a courtesy reminder to ensure that they reply to our offer.

 After results day

-If your son, daughter or young person has met the conditions of our offer, we’ll be emailing them to confirm their place at NTU.
-We’ll send this confirmation through the post, too, along with our Starting at NTU guide.
-Our Welcome Week team will also be in touch – so again, make sure that their contact details and postal address are up to date with UCAS.
+If the applicant has met the conditions of our offer, we’ll email them to confirm their place at NTU.
+We’ll send this confirmation through the post too, along with a guide on starting at NTU.
+Our Welcome team will also be in touch, so make sure that their contact details are up to date with UCAS.